HolidayVibe Maldives

 Giris (Shallow Pinnacles)

-Similar to thilas but shallower, sometimes breaking the surface at low tide.
+Similar to thilas but shallower, sometimes breaking the surface.
 Calmer conditions make them ideal for beginners and snorkelers.
 Turtles often rest at cleaning stations on giris.

 Wrecks

 If you're a beginner or intermediate diver, look for resorts with access to thilas, giris, and protected reef areas.
 Channel dives with strong currents are exciting but require good buoyancy control.
-A quality dive center will assess your skills and recommend appropriate sites—don't feel pressured to dive beyond your comfort level.
+New to diving?
+Our beginner's guide to diving in the Maldives covers everything you need to know before your first dive.

 Which Atoll for Which Marine Life